-The committee works closely with the Engineering Leadership Group and the Head of Technical Secretariat Services to determine strategic priorities: how, where and when to supply members with related resources, training and events.
+The Committee considers how structural engineering's approach, skills and knowledge base will need to change in response to an evolving industry.
+This is achieved by working closely with the Engineering Leadership Group to determine strategic priorities: how, where and when to supply members with related resources, training and events.
+Topics include:

-The committee also provides direction and oversight of the Digital Workflows and Computational Design Panel.
+The Committee also provides direction and oversight to the Digital Workflows and Computational Design Panel.

 Contact the committee if you have questions about their work.

 Explore our range of online training, recorded lectures and up and coming events.

 Alastair Low-Macrae argues that blockchain technology may hold the key to some of the issues around trust and transparency that the industry is currently grappling with, particularly in the context of BIM.

 The poster of the 2021 Coolest Concrete Award winner, Robin Oval, Postdoctoral Research Associate at University of Cambridge.

 The poster of the 2020 Coolest Concrete Award runner up, Will Hawkins.

 A technical debate around practical approaches towards implementing the circular economy within structural engineering and the construction industry.